jshorns/makers-bnb/README.md

   * They sign up
   * They create a space
   * They update a space
-  A user requests to book their space
+  * A user requests to book their space
-  * hey confirm a request
+  * They confirm a request
   * They request to book a space
   * Their request to book a space is confirmed
   * Their request to book a space is denied